bringauto/fleet-protocol/README.md

 specification
 can be found in protobuf folder.

-Each message must be prefixed with a four bytes long (uint32_t data type) header which holds information about the size of the ProtoBuf message.
+Each message must be prefixed with a four bytes long (uint32_t data type) header, which holds information about the size of the ProtoBuf message.

 To read more about the system architecture, check the Fleet Protocol v2 documentation:

-- [Summary] - overall high level summary
+- [Summary] - overall high-level summary
 - [Fleet Protocol Requirements]
 - [Internal Client]
 - [Module Gateway]